 A planned program of filter cleaning or replacement will pay dividents in engine life, operation and reliability.

 Air Filter: Replace or clean when plugged, or in accordance with service maintenance instructions.
-To remove filter element, loosen eight nuts holding head, lift off head and remove filter element.
+To remove filter element, loosen eight nuts holding head, lift off head and remove filter element (see Figure 21).

 Recommended clean method for element: